 Intelligenthq had the pleasure of interviewing Diego Quadra, who is currently in London, where he will be leading, in collaboration with Ignacio Cespedes, the upcoming workshop Reinventing organizations, an experiential workshop on the principles outlined in Frederic Laloux’s book Re-inventing Organizations.
-The workshop was organized by the Kairos Project, which is an organisation that aims to create an international network of Kairos Project Hubs that will offer social and environmental organisations affordable and accessible coaching-based learning and development.
+The workshop was organized by the Kairos Project, which is an organisation that aims to create that will offer social and environmental organisations affordable and accessible coaching-based learning and development.

 Diego Cuadra is an ontological coach specialized in generating creative spaces for change.
 He has dedicated his professional life to human development seeing it as the process of increasing awareness and a way to authentic being.
 He is currently living in Chile expanding the mission of “The Kairos Project” to Chilean and Latin American social organisations.
 In this fascinating interview, we explored the possibility of a future world, in which organisations are seen as living beings holding a soul.
 Diego told us about his experience, his view upon Frederic Laloux book “Reinventing Organizations”, his current projects, and also what he envisions for the future.

 1. Can you tell me a bit about yourself and your background ?